tcpalmer/nina-scheduler/target-management/index.md

 ### Orphaned Items

-If you delete a NINA profile that had Projects or Exposure Templates attached to it, then they become _orphaned_.
+If you delete a NINA profile that had Projects or Exposure Templates attached to it or copy the Target Scheduler database to a new PC, then Projects and Exposure Templates become _orphaned_.
 If so, you will see an item in the Profiles list named 'ORPHANED'.
 If you select it, you'll be presented with a list of impacted items and can choose to either move or delete each one.